SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/auto-discovery.md

 - Docker
 - RabbitMQ

 For the discovered services, you can set up data collection with guided onboarding steps.
-Below are the two different ways by which you can install and setup the OTEL Auto discover apps.
+Below are the two different ways by which you can install and setup the OTEL Auto discovery apps.

 ### Collector installation completion page